Worried Your Salt States Are a Liability? Migrate to Ansible!

 Maybe you’re worried about Salt’s current owners continuing to support the project.

-Or perhaps the only developer at your company who knew Salt finally retired.
+Or perhaps the only developer at your company who knew Salt moved on.

 Or you just want to add a more marketable skill on your résumé.

-Written by a developer with 35 years of experience and 7 years of hands-on Salt experience, the Salt to Ansible Migration Guide is a practical, recipe-driven walkthrough of a real Salt-to-Ansible migration.
+Jude brings 35 years in software development and 7 years of hands-on Salt work to the Salt to Ansible Migration Guide.
+The book is a practical, recipe-driven walkthrough of a real Salt-to-Ansible migration.
 No padding, no toy examples.
 This is what a working migration really looks like.

 Who’s This Book For?